-Important Notice forTo comply with immigration regulations, an F-1 visa holder within the United States may need to engage in an on-campus experiential component for this course.
+Important Notice for F-1 Students To comply with immigration regulations, an F-1 visa holder within the United States may need to engage in an on-campus experiential component for this course.
 This component (which must be approved in advance by the instructor) can include activities such as taking an on-campus exam, participating in an on-campus lecture or lab activity, or other on-campus experience integral to the completion of this course.